KShebek/cbe504/main.typ

 )<fig:pe_diagram>

-Later in the course, we will describe a related rule-of-thumb known as the Bell--Evans--Polanyi (BEP) principle, which states that for $E_"a " prop Delta H^std$ for a given reaction family.#footnote[It is a bit of a tautology in that a reaction family is one that follows the Bell--Evans--Polanyi principle.]
+Later in the course, we will describe a related rule-of-thumb known as the Bell--Evans--Polanyi (BEP) principle, which states that $E_"a " prop Delta H^std$ for a given reaction family.#footnote[It is a bit of a tautology in that a reaction family is one that follows the Bell--Evans--Polanyi principle.]
 Namely, as we will later show,
 $ E_"a "  = E_0 + alpha Delta H^std, $
-where this relationship can be thought of as being largely empirical.
+where this relationship can be thought of as being largely empirical, and $0<= alpha <=1$.
 Nonetheless, it implies that --- for a given reaction family --- the more endothermic the reaction enthalpy is, the higher the activation barrier tends to be.

 === Quasi-Equilibrium Approximation

 ==== Description

-Distinct from the PSSH, we can consider a scenario where one or more of the reversible reaction steps are effectively in equilibrium.
+Distinct from the PSSH, we can consider a scenario where one or more of the reversible reaction steps are effectively in equilibrium, which we will refer to as the quasi-equilibrium hypothesis.
 Note that we are referring to a _reaction_ here rather than the lifetime of a _species_, the latter of which was the case when invoking PSSH.
-For the sake of clarity, the following categorization typically applies: $ eqArrow("slow",opposite:"fast") ce("X") fwdArrow("fast") quad ("PSSH"), quad quad quad eqArrow("fast",opposite:"fast") ce("X") fwdArrow("slow") quad ("quasi-equilibrium"), $
+For the sake of clarity, the PSSH and quasi-equilibrium approximations generally differ in which steps are considered relatively fast: $ eqArrow("slow",opposite:"fast") ce("X") fwdArrow("fast") quad ("PSSH"), quad quad quad eqArrow("fast",opposite:"fast") ce("X") fwdArrow("slow") quad ("quasi-equilibrium"), $ where, for the model reaction schemes, we have $k_(1)<<k_(-1),k_2$ and $k_(1),k_(-1)>>k_2$ for PSSH and quasi-equilibrium, respectively.
-where we have $k_(1)<<k_(-1),k_2$ and $k_(1),k_(-1)>>k_2$ for PSSH and quasi-equilibrium, respectively.
+#footnote[For additional details, refers to J.F.
+Perez-Benito, "Some Considerations on the Fundamentals of Chemical Kinetics: Steady State, Quasi-Equilibrium, and Transition State Theory", _J.
+Chem.
+Educ._, 94, 1238--1246 (2017).]
 PSSH would imply that $r_ce("X") approx 0$, and the quasi-equilibrium approxmation would imply that $r_1 = r_(1)^+ - r_(1)^- approx 0$, where $r_1$ is the net rate of the fast equilibrium step.
 The way to rationalize the quasi-equilibrium approximation is that perturbing the system slightly (e.g. removing #ce("X")) would cause a near-immediate return to its original state (e.g. by producing more #ce("X")).
 In other words, the reaction is rapidly equilibrated.